-Samarkand is one of the ancient cities of the world with its 2750 year history; it is the contemporary of Rome, Athens and Babylon.
-The city is located on the left bank of the middle course of the Zarafshan river, in the center of the Republic of Uzbekistan.
+Samarkand is one of the ancient cities of the world, with a 2750 year history; it is the contemporary of Rome, Athens and Babylon.
+Samarkand is located on the left bank of the middle course of the Zarafshan river, in the center of the Republic of Uzbekistan.
 In ancient times it was the capital of the powerful state Sogd.
-At the entrance to the city the forking of Afrasi-ab remained, where old Marakand, with the name of which Central Asian campaigns of Alexander of Macedon are associated.
+At the entrance to the city the forking of Afrasiab remained, where old Marakand, with the name of which Central Asian campaigns of Alexander of Macedon are associated.

-Magnificent samples of medieval architecture affecting the perfection of forms and riot of colour, were kept in Samarkand.
+Magnificent samples of medieval architecture affecting the perfection of forms and riot of color, were kept in Samarkand.

 Registan is the combination of grateful majolica and sky-blue mosaic.

 Gur-Emir mausoleum (XV century).
 Timur with his sons and grandsons was buried here.
 The burial vault of Gur Amir became the prototype of Taj Mahal in Agra.